yogesh-stack-dev/recipe-page/README.md

 ### What I learned

  some of major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+Writing is a great way to reinforce our own knowledge.

-To see how you can add code snippets, see below:
+ code snippets, see below:

 ```css
 /* fonts.css */